caas-team/py-kube-downscaler/README.md

 `--admission-controller`

 :   Optional: admission controller used by the kube-downscaler to downscale and upscale
     jobs.
-Required only if "jobs" are specified inside "--include-resources" arg.
+This argument won't take effect if used in conjunction with `--namespace` argument.
     Supported Admission Controllers are
     \[gatekeeper, kyverno*\]

 > [!IMPORTANT]
-> Make sure to read the dedicated section below to understand how to use the
+> Make sure to read the [Scaling Jobs With Admission Controller](#scaling-jobs-with-admission-controller) section
-> `--admission-controller` feature correctly
+> to understand how to use the `--admission-controller` feature correctly

+### Constrained Mode

+The Constrained Mode (also known as Limited Access Mode) is designed for users who do not have full cluster access.
+It is automatically activated when the `--namespace` argument is specified.
+This mode utilizes a different set of API calls optimized for environments where users cannot deploy ClusterRole and ClusterRoleBinding.
+Additionally, this mode disables the ability to scale Jobs via Admission Controllers since the Admission Controller feature require Full
+Cluster Access to operate.

+If you are installing KubeDownscaler with full cluster access, it is strongly recommended to use the `--exclude-namespaces` parameter instead of `--namespace`.
+Using --namespace in a full-access installation will make API calls less efficient and will disable the ability to scale Jobs with Admission Controllers.

 ### Scaling Jobs: Overview